kapoor98ak/youtube-watcher/README.md

 * YouTube Data API: To fetch video and comment data.
 * Kafka: For streaming and processing events.
 * ksqlDB: For detecting changes in streaming data.
+* S3: For storage of historical data, new comments.
+* SNS: For alerting the user and triggering the lambda.
+* Lambda: For comment processing and parsing for content.
 * Telegram: For alert notifications.

 ## License